11ty/eleventy/README.md

 * `collections`: Lists of all of your content, grouped by tags.
 [Read more about Collections](docs/collections.md)
 * `page`: Has information about the current page.
 Currently holds: `{ url: "/current/page/url.html", date: [JS Date Object for current page] }`.
 Useful for finding the current page in a collection.
 [Read more about Collections](docs/collections.md) (look at _Example: Navigation Links with an `active` class added for on the current page_).

-## Ignore files (optional)

-Add an `.eleventyignore` file to the _root of your input directory_ for a new line-separated list of files (or globs) that will not be processed.
-Paths listed in your project’s `.gitignore` file are automatically ignored.

 ## Configuration (optional)

 Add an `.eleventy.js` file to root directory of your project to override these configuration options with your own preferences.
 Example: